WildCodeSchool/orleans-0218-entreloups/README.md

 $ check the mail confirmation
 $ promote your role admin with the command line:
 $ php bin/console fos:user:promote the_username ROLE_ADMIN
+$ create yours roles with the url /role

 Thx
 ---